 Knee joint replacement surgery can be performed under a spinal or general anaesthetic.
 This will be discussed with the surgeon and anaesthetist prior to surgery and a decision made as to which is most appropriate.

+The procedure usually takes about 2 hours.
 Surgery begins with an incision being made over the front of the knee joint.
 The surgeon will expose the knee joint, loosen the muscles and ligaments surrounding it, and turn the kneecap out of its place.
 The worn surfaces within the joint, including the back part of the kneecap, are removed and the ends of the bones are precisely reshaped.
 The components of the artificial knee joint are then attached to the bone ends using specialised bone cement, and fitted together.
 The muscles and ligaments are repositioned and, if necessary, the ligaments are readjusted to achieve the best possible knee function.

 At the completion of the surgery a drainage tube will be inserted to drain excess fluid from the new joint.
 The surgeon then closes the layers of tissue and the skin with stitches and a dressing is placed around the knee.